-- Treatment: Symptoms usually resolve within 48 h.
+- Treatment: : Symptoms usually resolve within 48 hours.
 Antihistamines may be administered in severe cases.

 Foodborne diseases may be classified according to the predominating symptoms.
 An overview is provided in this section.
-For details regarding the bacterial pathogens see the learning card “Bacterial gastroenteritis”.
+For details regarding the bacterial pathogens see the article “Bacterial gastroenteritis”.

 Commonly due to delayed gastric emptying caused by changes to gastric motility.